ch0ripain/react-context-and-reducer/README.md

           }
 </ul>
 ```
-With all the above we've been implemented globally state using context avoiding prop drilling and separating the state updating logic with reducer making a code more leaner and easy to mantain.
+With all the above, we have implemented a global state using context, avoiding prop drilling and separating the state update logic using a reducer.
+This approach makes our code cleaner, more maintainable, and easier to understand.
+> [!NOTE]
+> Prop drilling is passing data through multiple layers of components via props.
+Context avoids this by providing a way to share data directly with any component, no matter how deep it is in the tree.

 ---
 <p align="center">🌟 This project is a practice exercise I learned from the <a href='https://www.udemy.com/course/react-the-complete-guide-incl-redux/?couponCode=ST7MT110524'>Academind's React Course</a> 🌟</p>